 Myth #10 - Cooking BBQ does not increase your cancer risk more than any other cooking method.

 Fact: Cooking meat over an open flame on the backyard grill produces two chemicals that are considered carcinogens (namely, heterocyclic amines and polycyclic aromatic hydrocarbons).
-Consider other cooking methods when you can, then try these tips when the grill beckons, which most experts agree is safe in moderation.
+Consider other cooking methods when you can.

 Myth #9 - Your family history is the most important risk factor for cancer.